Muzammilsalim/Prototype/README.md

 # Prototype
-This is to dowload the new taxonomy without clients downloading and installing new templates
+This is to download the new taxonomy without clients downloading and installing new templates